Child euthanasia in Nazi Germany: Administrative aspects

-"Special children's wards"
+Kinderfachabteilungen

 A circular dated 1 July 1940 Ref: IVb-2140/1079 Mi, which was published in the ministerial journal of the Reich and Prussian Ministry of the Interior, informed the Ministry that the "National Committee":

 had now established a youth psychiatric department in the Görden State Institute near Brandenburg a.H. that employed under scientific direction all therapeutic options available based on the latest scientific findings.

-In fact the first "special children's ward" had been established in Görden State Institute in October 1939.
+In fact the first Kinderfachabteilung had been established in Görden State Institute in October 1939.
 The head of this institute was National Committee assessor, Hans Heinze.
-Hefelmann recalled "about 30 special children's wards" in his statement on 17 May 1961.
+Hefelmann recalled "about 30 Kinderfachabteilungen" in his statement on 17 May 1961.
 According to the current state of research about 37 "children's wards", were set up in existing medical and nursing homes, children's hospitals and university clinics.

 The practical difficulties in implementing the arrangements may be seen from another circular by the Minister of the Interior on 20 September 1941 Az.: IVb-1981/41-1079 Mi.
 Reich Health Leader and Secretary of State Leonardo Conti pointed out the fundamental importance of the matter to the national community.
 He made clear once again that the placing of sick children in asylums:

 prevents the neglect by the family of other healthy children [...]
 The National Committee for the Scientific Registration of Hereditary and Congenital Illnesses has appointed outstanding experts on the relevant sphere of medical specialisation to carry out its duties [...]
 The National Committee still has funds available to intervene in those specific cases where the parents may not be in need of help, but may find it difficult to shoulder the cost of institutional care themselves.

 Local doctors were instructed to oversee the reporting task laid on the midwives, to support the work of the National Committee in every way and, if necessary, put the necessary pressure on the parents.